NidhiIyer04/ML-Workflow-For-Scones-Unlimited-On-Amazon-SageMaker/README.md

 The goal as an MLE is to ship a **scalable** and **safe** image classification model.
 Once the model is deployed, it should scale to meet demands and have safeguards to monitor and control for drift or degraded performance.

 I have used **AWS SageMaker** to build, train, and deploy an image classification model capable of distinguishing between bicycles and motorcycles.
 Additionally, I've used **AWS Lambda** functions and **AWS Step Functions** to create supporting services and orchestrate the workflow.
+I have achieved a validation accuracy of 0.833333 and a train accuracy of 0.976815.

 ---